First of all, if you are a new parent, CONGRATS! Kids are an awesome gift and you will sleep again. I promise!!

 Baby sleep routine tips

-It’s okay for your naptime and nighttime routines to be pretty similar.
+It’s okay for your naptime and nighttime sleep routines to be pretty similar.
 You want a lot of similar sleep cues for whenever it’s sleep time!
 But some things will be different between naps and nights.

 Some things we’ve done with our kids are: